-No light source can turn on literally instantaneously, or turn off instantaneously.
-The filament of an incandescent lamp that is electrically flashed on and off has to heat up from a relatively low temperature (well above the ambient temperature, after the first few flashes) to white heat (about 3000K or 4700°F), and when turned off, has to cool down to the lower temperature again.
+No light source can be turned on or off instantaneously.
+The filament of an incandescent lamp that is electrically flashed on and off has to heat up from a relatively low temperature (well above the ambient temperature, after the first few flashes) to white heat (about 3000 K or 4900° F), and when turned off, has to cool down to the lower temperature again.
 These thermal processes, known as incandescence and nigrescence respectively, require time, on the order of a tenth of a second.
-Fig. 10.4-1 illustrates the typical time course (variation of intensity with time) of the light pulse from a flashed incandescent lamp.
+Figure 10.4-1 illustrates the typical time course (variation of intensity with time) of the light pulse from a flashed incandescent lamp.
 The phrase "pulse shape" is often used to refer to the form of the curve representing the temporal variation, and does not connote the geometric shape of the light source or light beam.